raizcap/martian-robots-code-challenge/README.md

 # Martian robots code challenge

 ## Prerequisites
-- MacOS (currently the only one OS where the solution has been tested is MacOS.
-Tests on Windows are pending.)
+- MacOS, Linux or Windows, this application works on all of them
 - Docker
-- .NET 7.0
+- .NET >=7.0 SDK (the application modules are compiled in the setup process)
 - Internet connection (Docker images are downloaded from the Internet in case they haven't been downloaded previously)

 ## Project explanation
 The application consists of three parts: database, API and core application.
-The core application loads data from an input file (this is explained in "[Running the application](#running-the-application)" section), does several checks, processes the robots instructions and gives the final result in the console.
+The core application has to be executed in a console and loads data from an input file (this is explained in "[Running the application](#running-the-application)" section), does several checks, processes the robots instructions and shows the final result in the console.

-In that process, the application accesses to the API to retrieve and store data about the loaded surfaces and the robots lost previously in a concrete Mars surface.
-For example, if a robot was lost previously in x=2, y=3 and orientation=E with instruction=F as the last processed instruction, that instruction will be omited and the application will continue with the next one.
-This database is created by the API using Entity Framework code-first.
+In that process, the application accesses to the API to retrieve and store data in the database about the loaded surfaces and the previously robots lost in a concrete Mars surface.
+For example, if a robot was lost previously in x = 2, y = 3 and orientation = E with instruction = F as the last processed instruction, that instruction will be omitted and the application will continue with the next one.
+This database is created by the API using Entity Framework code-first approach.

 The database and the API are hosted in separated Docker containers as microservices, and both are in the same docker network in order to communicate easier between them.

 ## Preparing the environment

-There are two ways to prepare the environment: execute the OS dependant setup script or execute the docker and the application build commands manually in the correct order.
+There are two ways to prepare the environment: **execute the OS dependant setup script** or **execute the docker and the application build commands** manually in the <u>correct order</u>.

-- Executing the setup script: run the <u>**MacLinuxSetup.sh**</u> script in the folder where it's located (martian-robots-code-challenge).
+- Executing the setup script: run <u>**MacLinuxSetup.sh**</u> or <u>**WindowsSetup.sh**</u> script, depending on the host OS, in the folder where it's located (martian-robots-code-challenge).

-- Running the next commands in Terminal (Mac) or Powershell (Windows) for creating and running the Docker containters:
+- Running the next commands in Terminal (Mac) or Powershell (Windows) for creating and running the Docker containters and for building the application in release mode:

   1. Create a custom Docker network for allowing containers to communicate to each other with the next command: